anagha-microsoft/ncr-mlops-hol/lab-guide/08-DevOps-ConfigureServiceConnection.md

 # Module 8 - Configure a service connection to your AML workspace in Azure DevOps

 ## About
-This module covers setting up a service principal based connection to your AML workspace buy Azure DevOps so the pipelines can be automated versus the manual device authentication we did in the Jupyter notebook.
+This module covers setting up a service principal based connection to your AML workspace by Azure DevOps so the pipelines can be automated versus the manual device authentication we did in the Jupyter notebook.
 <br><br>Dedicate 5 minutes for this module.

 ## 1.0.
 Navigate to project settings in Azure DevOps web UI...